 Additionally, many normal folks who come across this blog will only consider signing up for a credit card if they plan on holding on to it for years to come.
-There is nothing wrong with that, and I’ve mentioned before that you should do what you are comfortable with.
-If the above statement describes your feelings on the matter, this post is for you.
+There is nothing wrong with that, and you should always do what you are comfortable with.

 Do the math and decide if collecting flexible points is the right strategy for your situation